-We have been working with WordPress for many years now and in our years of endeavour, we think the biggest abomination that has happened on the WordPress ecosystem is the rise of WordPress page builders.
-We remember the old days when there were no page builders and then came Visual Editor a.k.a WPBakery Page Builder and suddenly in few years page builders are everywhere.
+We have been working with WordPress for many years now and in our years of endeavor, we think the biggest abomination that has happened in the WordPress ecosystem is the rise of WordPress page builders.
+We remember the old days when there were no page builders and then came Visual Editor a.k.a WPBakery Page Builder and suddenly in a few years, page builders are everywhere.
 Many people jumped onto these page builders as they are the holy grail and they still do the same as there are so many page-builder options now.

 When we look back it seems Wix and Squarespace were the main contenders who brought the drag-and-drop page builder to the mainstream.
 Then soon hundreds of page builder plugins for WordPress popped up.
-But despite all that when we truly look at the main reason behind WordPress page builder being used so much, the reasons seem clear and almost all the blame goes to the people who barely know to program yet claim themselves as WordPress programmer / developer / designer and making people’s website at dirt cheap price using some multipurpose theme and some drag and drop page builders.
-In future when these websites needed to scale up, the page builders start to show its limitations and the client has to rebuild their website with proper coding.
+But despite all that when we truly look at the main reason behind WordPress page builder being used so much, the reasons seem clear and almost all the blame goes to the people who barely know to program yet claim themselves as WordPress programmers/developers/designers and making people’s website at dirt cheap price using some multipurpose theme and some drag and drop page builders.
+In the future when these websites needed to scale up, the page builders start to show their limitations and the client has to rebuild their website with proper coding.

 Table of Contents 📜